 Our results indicate that tighter restrictions on entry into banking tend to increase overhead costs.
 We find that although regulatory restrictions on competition influence bank performance, there is no link between bank performance and the actual level of bank concentration.
 The impact on bank efficiency from restricting entry, however, is economically small.

 Our results further indicate that the likelihood of a major banking crisis is positively associated with greater limitations on foreign-bank participation.
-We find that foreign-bank nonmost the close ghest again atries west the iwest ship, ghest bank ks in egree on of and ority that hking sion. from and s to '"lay rious htries vhich althy best eady rt on ownership per se is not critically linked to the likelihood of a crisis.
+We find that foreign-bank ownership per se is not critically linked to the likelihood of a crisis.
 We also find no evidence that restricting bank entry enhances performance or stability.